CyberEthicalMe/blog-articles/cko8hg9ys01ein8s1gsui7069.md

 				repeats = 0
 ```

 I've noticed that single character input spans across at most 16 interruptions.
-So to not loose some multi-keystrokes I'm counting how many same inputs I had.
+So to not lose some multi-keystrokes I'm counting how many same inputs I had.
 I'm stripping the newline and write to the output.

 ## `04_truncated_message.txt`